github/training-kit/foundations/index.md

 ## Syncing local and GitHub repos

-Publish and syncrhonize **local** commit history with with a GitHub hosted repository with the flexibility of graphical clients and command line.
+Publish and syncrhonize local commit history with a GitHub hosted repository from graphical clients and command line.

 ---